OliWenman/geant4tomosim/README.md

                              numpy.ndarray rotation_angle,
                              numpy.ndarray zpositions = None)
 ```
-Similiar to the function above but will automatically save the data for you as a NeXus file and will do tomography for you.
-Just specify a filepath to save the data and a numpy.ndarray for rotation_angles and zpositions for your sample.
+Similiar to the previous function simulateprojection.
+This will automatically save the data for you as a NeXus file and will do tomography for you.
+Just specify a filepath to save the data and provide numpy.ndarray for rotation_angles and zpositions for your sample.

-Not compatible with mpi, use simulateprojection and write your own script to make use of that.
+Not compatible with mpi, use simulateprojection and write your own script.

 ## Get functions
 ### Absorption detector